-The Digestive Disease Centre offers the most advanced diagnostic and therapeutic technologies for each specialty
+The Centre for Digestive Diseases offers the most advanced diagnostic and therapeutic technologies for each specialty

-Medical imaging is certainly one of the fields of medicine that has progressed the most over the last twenty years.
-These recent discoveries not only allow better diagnosis but also offer the possibility of early detection and follow-up of a large number of diseases of digestive origin.
-Hirslanden Clinique des Grangettes offers a state-of-the-art technical platform for dedicated digestive imaging (MRI, CT, ultrasound, etc.) and works with a team of expert radiologists in this field.
+Medical imaging is certainly one of the fields of medicine that has progressed the most in the last twenty years.
+These recent discoveries not only allow a better diagnosis but also offer the possibility of early detection and monitoring of a large part of digestive diseases.
+Hirslanden Clinique des Grangettes offers a state-of-the-art technical platform for dedicated digestive imaging (MRI, CT, ultrasound etc.) and works with a team of radiologists who are experts in this field.

 Interventional radiology

-Interventional radiology is a "minimally invasive" diagnostic and therapeutic method.
-It allows access to a tumour target in depth by using the vascular network (arteries or veins) or by choosing a short and risk-free route through an organ (liver for example).
-These techniques are always guided by imaging (scanner, ultrasound), which allows us to see deep into the tissue without having to "open" the tissue by conventional surgery.
-Interventional radiology makes it possible, for example, to administer high doses of chemotherapy directly into a tumour, to destroy tumour tissue by increasing the local temperature and to insert prostheses into narrowed or occluded ducts.
-Equipped with a technical platform inaugurated this year, the Grangettes clinic now offers you the possibility of carrying out these interventions on site.
+Interventional radiology is a diagnostic and therapeutic method called "minimally invasive".
+It allows access to a tumor target in depth by using the vascular network (arteries or veins) or by choosing a short and safe path through an organ (liver for example).
+These techniques are always guided by imaging (CT, ultrasound) which allows to see in depth without having to "open" the tissues by conventional surgery.
+For example, interventional radiology makes it possible to administer high doses of chemotherapy directly into a tumor, to destroy tumor tissue by increasing local temperature and to place prostheses in narrowed or occluded ducts.
+Equipped with a technical platform inaugurated this year, the Clinique des Grangettes now offers you the opportunity to carry out these interventions on site.

 Gastroenterology

-Gastroenterology is concerned with the diagnosis and treatment of diseases of the digestive tract, in particular the oesophagus, stomach, small intestine, colon, liver, gallbladder, bile ducts and pancreas.
+Gastroenterology is concerned with the diagnosis and treatment of diseases of the digestive tract, particularly the esophagus, stomach, small intestine, colon, liver, gallbladder, bile ducts and pancreas.
 Digestive diseases represent an important part of internal diseases.
 They affect 12-20% of the population, depending on the country.

-Digestive endoscopy - the gastroenterologist's main diagnostic and therapeutic tool - has developed considerably in recent years.
-It is currently used to diagnose and treat lesions inside and outside the digestive tract, to remove stones from the bile duct and to place prostheses in digestive tumours, particularly oesophageal, gastric, colonic and pancreatic tumours.
+Digestive endoscopy – the gastroenterologist's main diagnostic and therapeutic tool – has developed strongly in recent years.
+It is currently used to diagnose and treat lesions inside and outside the digestive tract, extract gallstones and prostheses in digestive tumors including esophageal, gastric, colic and pancreatic.

 Surgery

-There are two main ways of operating on our patients, one being the classical open approach, by laparotomy, and the other being minimally invasive, by laparoscopy or robotics (Da Vinci).
+There are two main ways to operate on our patients, one being done by conventional open route, by laparotomy and the other being minimally invasive, by laparoscopy or robotic (Da Vinci).

 Laparoscopy

-This minimally invasive technique appeared in the 1990s and consists of placing 5 to 10 mm trocars in the abdominal wall through which the surgical instruments and a video camera can pass.
-The surgeon, who therefore no longer has direct contact with the abdominal cavity, visualises the abdomen on a screen and acts on the organs with the instruments through the trocars.
-This technique has been greatly developed and the majority of abdominal operations have become possible with these reduced incisions of 5 to 10 mm.
-Post-operatively, wall pain is reduced and the recovery of bowel function is faster compared to conventional open surgery.
+This minimally invasive technique appeared in the 90s and consists of placing in the abdominal wall trocars of 5 to 10 mm that allow surgical instruments and a video camera to pass.
+The surgeon, who no longer has direct contact with the abdominal cavity, visualizes the abdomen on a screen and acts on the organs with the instruments through the trocars.
+This technique has greatly developed and the majority of abdominal interventions have become possible with these incisions reduced by 5 to 10 mm.
+Post-operatively, wall pain is reduced and the resumption of intestinal function is faster compared to conventional open surgery.

 Laparotomy

-The classic technique in abdominal surgery is to make an incision in the abdominal wall and open the abdominal cavity.
-This allows surgeons to operate inside the abdominal cavity using their hands to operate the instruments.
-Such an approach requires an incision in the skin and wall of up to 5 to 10 cm.
-Post-operatively, the pain in the wall is controlled by medication and the bowel returns to normal function within a few days.
+The classic technique in abdominal surgery is to incise the abdominal wall and open the abdominal cavity.
+Surgeons can thus operate inside the abdominal cavity by handling the instruments with their hands.
+Such an approach requires making an incision of the skin and wall that can range from 5 to 10 cm.
+Post-operatively, the pain in the wall is controlled by medication and the intestine resumes its function within a few days.

 Radiotherapy